eggsyntax/sonify/README.md

 Installation:
 ===
 Requirements are listed in requirements.txt -- they can be installed automatically using 'pip install -r requirements.txt'.
+Sonify was written under Python 2.7.
+It might work fine under earlier versions or it might not.
-Note that one requirement is local -- the project uses MIDIUtil (http://midiutil.googlecode.com).
+Note that the project uses MIDIUtil (http://midiutil.googlecode.com).
 However, there's a minor bug in the library (I've confirmed this with the author, and he'll fix it, hopefully soon).
 In the meantime, I've added a patched version to the repository (just deletes line 92 from MidiUtil.py).
+The local version is automatically installed by 'pip install -r requirements.txt'

 Licensing:
 ===